azizkemalhoscan/rest-api-sql-v2/README.md

 1 If Sequelize throws an error related to a mismatch between the model and the associated table, the error message should tell you the cause of the problem.
-2 Users get and post routes impelementedet WITH OME PROBLEMs
+2 Users get and post routes impelementedet WITH OME PROBLEMs 3 I think my foreign key is not working properly.

 --------------------------------------------------